1 Getting Started

 [2,] 9 5 2

-If we didn’t, R would not know what argument we intended to modify.
+If we didn’t include the name of this argument, R would not know what argument we intended to modify.
 If you look in the ‘details’ section of the help page, you will see that if we only specify a number of rows or a number of columns, it will attempt to work out the other value.

 One of the great advantages of R is that it has a large community of developers making packages to share their code.
 Packages allow us to cumulatively build on each others work and to do things quickly which might otherwise take a lot of time and statistical knowledge to achieve.